MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api.md

 ### Services integration

-The API package is part of the Contoso Real Estate monorepo which has been configured with DevContainers.
+The API package is part of the Contoso Real Estate monorepo, which has been configured with DevContainers.
 The DevContainers include the required dependencies to develop locally including npm packages and database services such as PostGreSQL and MongoDB.

 Use the following steps to prepare to develop locally.